MarcJAndersen/rrdfqbcrnd0/README.md

 The R package generation may require qpdf - see R function compactPDF  help page.

 If the creation of vignettes reports "Pandoc is not available.
-Please install Pandoc.", the setting the environment variable RSTUDIO_PANDOC before starting R as follows:
+Please install Pandoc.", try setting the environment variable RSTUDIO_PANDOC before starting R as follows:

 ```bash
 export RSTUDIO_PANDOC=`which pandoc | xargs dirname`